jelc53/coqgym-gnn/README.md

 # CoqGym-GNN
+GNN extension and improvements on [CoqGym](https://github.com/princeton-vl/CoqGym) repository.
 ![Example proof](images/example_proof.jpg)

-GNN extension and improvements on [CoqGym](https://github.com/princeton-vl/CoqGym) repository.
+Note, this repo includes the codebase of Coq, SerAPI, CoqHammer, and the Coq projects in coq_projects.

 ## Table of Contents